amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 3. Encode the file to deploy using ``openssl``
 4. Make a cURL ``PUT`` with the message, the contents and the SHA

+Let's examine the steps more closely:

+### 1. The API token

-The more important step is handling the API token - you don't want it visible to everyone, so before uploading it to Github, you encrypt it using the ``rultor`` command-line tool:
+You don't want the API token visible to everyone, so before uploading it to Github, you encrypt it using the ``rultor`` command-line tool:

 {% highlight bash %}